Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Introduction

-Machine learning potentials (MLPs) are an emerging method allowing to simulating large systems and long trajectories with high efficiency while maintaining \textit{ab initio} accuracy \citep{Zhang2018a}. {MLPs have recently proven successful in accurately capturing various crystal defect properties, including their kinetics {\citep{Freitas2022}}.} Our MLP for water-bearing bridgmanite and post-perovskite is developed by training an artificial neural network model with the \textit{ab initio} data, following the protocol described in \citet{Deng2023}.
-The long trajectories and large systems made possible by the MLP facilitate a detailed examination of hydrogen diffusion under wide pressure, temperature, and compositional conditions.
+Machine learning potentials (MLPs) are an emerging method allowing to simulating large systems and long {simulation} trajectories with high efficiency ({the cost scales linearly with the number of atoms}) while maintaining \textit{ab initio} accuracy \cite{Zhang2018a}.
+MLPs have recently proven successful in accurately capturing various crystal defect properties, including their kinetics \cite{Freitas2022}.
+Our MLP for water-bearing bridgmanite and post-perovskite is developed by training an artificial neural network model with the \textit{ab initio} data, following the protocol described in \citeA{Deng2023}. {Trained with atomic coordinates, energies, stresses, and atomic forces from AIMD simulations, the model can predict potential energy and force field based on the local environment of atoms, which are further used to perform MD simulations.} The long trajectories and large systems made possible by the MLP facilitate a detailed examination of hydrogen diffusion under wide pressure, temperature, and compositional conditions.
 The results inform the distribution of water in the lower mantle and the contributions of hydrogen to the electrical conductivity of bridgmanite and post-perovskite, which are further compared against geophysical observations.